-5.8.3 The electric motors for general shipboard ventilation shall have at least two switches for remote disconnection of the motors, one of the switches being fitted in the wheelhouse and the other accessible from the open deck.
+5.8.3 The electric motors for general shipboard ventilation shall have at least two switches for remote disconnection of the motors, one of the switches being fitted in the wheelhouse and the other located at an easily accessible position outside the space being served.
+This position shall not be readily cut off in the event of a fire in the spaces served.

-For ships with electrical installation of low power (other than passenger ships) it is permitted to use one disconnecting switch located in the wheelhouse or in a position readily accessible from the main deck.
+For ships with electrical installation of low power (other than passenger ships) it is permitted to use one disconnecting switch.

-5.8.4 The electric motors of fans in the spaces protected by a smothering system shall be provided with a disconnecting switch operating automatically when fire extinguishing medium is discharged into the space.
-When such spaces are fitted with fire closing appliances that automatically block air access therein, the manual switching off the fans may be permitted; therewith, the disconnecting switches shall be located outside the above spaces.

-5.8.5 The disconnecting switches of the electric motors of fans listed in 5.8.1 to 5.8.3 shall be so grouped on board the ship that all these electric motors could be stopped from not more than three positions.
+- 5.8.4 The electric motors of fans in the spaces protected by a smothering system shall be provided with a disconnecting switch operating automatically when fire extinguishing medium is discharged into the space.
+When such spaces are fitted with fire closing appliances that automatically block air access therein, the manual switching off the fans may be permitted; therewith, the disconnecting switches shall be located outside the above spaces. - 5.8.5 The disconnecting switches of the electric motors of fans listed in 5.8.1 to 5.8.3 shall be so grouped on board the ship that all these electric motors could be stopped from not more than three positions.
 The disconnecting switches shall de-energize feeders of those electric motors of fans.